 • Reciprocal Dialogue: Engaging in active listening and meaningful exchange between and among educators, children and parents.

-• Developmentally Appropriate Practice: Following approach to education grounded in early childhood research that uses best practices to meet children where they are, both as individuals and as part of a group, to foster each child's success.
+• Developmentally Appropriate Practice: Following an approach to education grounded in early childhood research that uses best practices to meet children where they are, both as individuals and as part of a group, to foster each child's success.

 • Continuity: Identifying and fostering connections over time to build relationships from year to year between all aspects of our community.

 Every year OKECC identifies a specific focus to explore at an elevated level of study, and each team of educators seeks to uniquely identify and interweave this intent into their daily curriculum, classroom dynamics, and community interactions.
 Throughout the year, educators document their observations and explain connections sent in daily emails to parents and via school classroom and hallway displays.
 In the spring, each team of Educators creates visual representations to communicate what they learned.
 Families are invited and encouraged to visit the classrooms and be a part of a special day dedicated to this Celebration Of Intent.
-This year’s school-wide intent is Sense of Belonging.
+This year’s school-wide intent is Expressive Languages.